mattman107/local-anchor/README.md

 # Current Limitations
 1) Nucleus Co-op only works on Windows so this solution won't work for all computers.
 2) ~~Only XInput compatible gamepads will work (no keyboards).
-The mouse can be used to access the imgui menus on all running instances of the game.~~ One keyboard and every other input XInput gamepads now supported.
+The mouse can be used to access the imgui menus on all running instances of the game.~~ Keyboard and gamepads supported.
-3) Currently you will have to manually assign which gamepad works for each individual instance of SOH in the imgui menu.
+3) ~~Currently you will have to manually assign which gamepad works for each individual instance of SOH in the imgui menu.~~ Controllers now automatically assigned.

 # Special Thanks